halad/PostSharp-Toolkits/README.md

 ## What are PostSharp Toolkits?

-PostSharp Toolkits is a collection of ready-made solutions for adding logging, exception handling and performance monitoring to your application with no changes to your source code!
+PostSharp Toolkits are a collection of ready-made solutions for adding logging, exception handling and performance monitoring to your application with no changes to your source code!

 Powered by [PostSharp](http://www.sharpcrafters.com), the most complete AOP solution for .NET, the PostSharp Toolkits build upon the raw power of Aspect-Oriented Programming to seamlessly apply those solutions throughout your application.